Fusion-Power-Plant-Framework/bluemira/documentation/source/materials/materials.rst

 :ref:`material-properties`.

-- :py:class:`bluemira.materials.material.Void`: A dummy material class for defining evacuated regions.
+- :py:class:`bluemira.materials.material.Void`: A dummy material class for defining void regions.
 This class has no composition and is taken to be zero density.
 The ``Void`` material is simply defined as below:

 .. code-block:: json